xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

   - `[ 1, 2, 3 ]` is now converted to `[1,2,3]`
   - `[ "test", 1, 2 ] is now converted to `["test",1,2]`

-  Previous versions of ArangoDB converted arrays with no members into the empty string, and non-empty arrays into a comma-separated list of member values, without the surrounding angular brackets.
+  Previous versions of AvocadoDB converted arrays with no members into the empty string, and non-empty arrays into a comma-separated list of member values, without the surrounding angular brackets.
 Additionally, string array members were not enclosed in quotes in the result string: